Generation Health Clinic is available by referral from a doctor or nurse practitioner.

 • Meets with your family to review assessment results and create a care plan during the feedback appointment

-• Provides short-term nutrition counselling as needed, based on your child’s medical or nutrition concerns
+• Provides nutrition counselling , based on your child’s medical or nutrition concerns

 Frequently Asked Questions

-Wait times can vary widely from location to location.
-Our team makes every effort to minimize delays while also booking your first appointment close to when age-appropriate programming is offered.
-This could mean a possible delay between referral and when a family is first contacted.
-If you have questions about your child’s referral, please contact the program location where you were referred.
+Wait times can vary widely from location to location, depending on site capacity and volume of referrals.
+Our team makes every effort to minimize delays.
+If you have questions about your child’s referral, please contact the program location you were referred to.

 Generation Health Clinic accepts referrals for all children/teens between 6 and 17 who meet our eligibility criteria.
-As part of our assessment, we will determine if our program will fit your child’s unique needs.
-If our program is not the best option for your child’s needs, we will work with you to find alternative resources and supports.
+As part of our assessment, we will determine if our physical activity group program will fit your child’s unique needs.
+If it is not the best option for your child’s needs, we will work with you to find alternative resources and supports.

 Generation Health Clinic accepts referrals from physicians and nurse practitioners.
 If you do not currently have a primary care provider, we may accept a referral from a physician at a walk-in clinic if the referring provider can provide follow-up and continuity of care.
 If you are looking for a primary care provider, sign up here to be matched with a family doctor or nurse practitioner in your area: https://www.healthlinkbc.ca/health-connect-registry#getdoctorornp

 Generation Health Clinic is not a diet or weight loss program.
-Families are supported in making healthy living changes by focusing on active living, family connection, mental health, healthy eating, screen time, and sleep.
-Menu plans or strict diets are not part of our program’s approach.
+Families are supported in making healthy living changes by focusing on family connections, balanced eating, active living, screen time, sleep and mental well-being.
+Menu plans or strict diets are not part of our clinic’s approach.

 Overall, a good experience.
 Everyone was kind and helpful.
 Thank you!!